-The Mix-Maker class takes input points found from the Point-Maker and loops over all pairs of points sector by sector to find all possible $\pi^0$ candidates.
+The Mix-Maker class takes input points found from the Point-Maker and loops over all pairs of points sector by sector to find all possible π^0 candidates.
 This class does not allow many cuts during the selection.
 We check the vertex information of each event, and ignore all events in which a vertex was not found.
 We check the trigger information to see if the event from a certain MuDst matches our requirement.
-The only other cut is that we require the two points constructing a $\pi^0$ to be from the same sector.
+The only other cut is that we require the two points constructing a π^0 to be from the same sector.

 The class is initialized at the beginning.
 The default vertex is set to (-999, -999, -999) for both real data and simulation.
 But the main macro to run the code sets the vertex simulation samples to zero.
 Users should notice this to avoid confusion.
-Point-Maker and Mudst-Maker (not from the $\pi^0$ finder, but from STAR base) are also initialized to provide further information in this class.
+Point-Maker and Mudst-Maker (not from the π^0 finder, but from STAR base) are also initialized to provide further information in this class.
 The first step to make the class is to check the trigger information and see if the event matches our trigger requirement.
-Only qualified events are allowed to reconstruct $\pi^0$ s.
+Only qualified events are allowed to reconstruct π^0 s.
 Then we loop over all points from the event generated from the Point-Maker.
-If points are found, we acquire the primary vertex information is typically overwritten to zero for simulation data.
+If points are found, we acquire the primary vertex information from this event and throw away those events without a valid found vertex.
+The vertex information is typically overwritten to zero for simulation data.
 Then we loop over points in the pool and compare all pairs of points sequentially.
-If both points are from the same sector, we assign the same vertex information identified above to the two points and call the EEMC-Pair class to reconstruct a $\pi^0$ with the kinematics described above.
-The reconstructed $\pi^0$ is then pushed back to a EEMC-Pair vector to be analyzed in the next Pi0-Analysis class.
-We loop over all points to find and save all possible $\pi^0$ candidates to the same vector.
+If both points are from the same sector, we assign the same vertex information identified above to the two points and call the EEMC-Pair class to reconstruct a π^0 with the kinematics described above.
+The reconstructed π^0 is then pushed back to a EEMC-Pair vector to be analyzed in the next Pi0-Analysis class.
+We loop over all points to find and save all possible π^0 candidates to the same vector.
 This is convenient, because we can know the total number of raw candidates by calling the size of the vector.